josemacenteno/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-The tagets are defined in the `train.py` file line 107 as 1 for cars and 0 for not_cars.
+The targets are defined in the `train.py` file line 107 as 1 for cars and 0 for not_cars.
 The set of features and targets is split using train_test_split from sklearn.

 Finally the actual training of a linear classifier is defined in `train.py` between the lines 119 and 125.

-Tha code after the fitting the classifier simply stores the classifier state in a pickle file, together with all the parameters used to define the "feature extraction" and the scaler.
+Tha code after fitting the classifier simply stores the classifier state in a pickle file, together with all the parameters used to define the "feature extraction" and the scaler.
 A pickle file is the recommended way to store a trained classifier according to sklearn documentation.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The main code to ferform the sliding window search is in the function `find_car` in `pipeline.py` lines 38 to 85.
+The main code to perform the sliding window search is in the function `find_car` in `pipeline.py` lines 38 to 85.
 The image is first cropped by the ystart and ystop parameters, then resized based on a scaling factor.
-The scale fator implies a different window size with respect to the original image.
+The scale factor implies a different window size with respect to the original image.
 In the main pipeline code I make two searches with find_car(), one for small windows in the center of the image (where far away cars would appear, and another search with larger windows on the bottom half of the image, which is better to identify close, therefore large, cars.

-There windows advance through the image with a 3/4 overlap over the closest window.
+There, windows advance through the image with a 3/4 overlap over the closest window.
 Here is an illustration of the window size used and the grid searched for each of the scales applied:

 ![alt text][win_1]